Vyral/john-stenberg/_posts/2019-02-19-maximize-your-homes-sale-price-with-these-5-tips.md

 Here are the top five ways to maximize your home’s sale price when preparing it for the market:

-1. **After you sign the listing agreement, start filling out your disclosures to give to the buyer**.
+**1. After you sign the listing agreement, start filling out your disclosures to give to the buyer**.
 Sometimes, people are so wrapped up in getting their property ready for the market that they forget about the disclosures.
-Doing this could potentially delay the escrow process and cause a problem after the close of escrow.&nbsp;
+Doing this could potentially delay the escrow process and cause problems after the close of escrow.&nbsp;

 **2. Get your pre-inspections taken care of.** If you order your home’s inspections before talking to a serious buyer and then let them know about the home’s condition up front, you can negotiate over which repairs to make before coming to terms on a price.
 This will save you a lot of money.&nbsp;